salesforce/omakase/readme.md

 String out = verbose.writeTo(builder);
 ```

 By default, CSS is written out in _inline_ mode.
-Other availables modes include _verbose_ and _compressed_.
+Other available modes include _verbose_ and _compressed_.
 Verbose mode will output newlines, spaces, comments, etc...
 Inline mode will write each rule on a single line.
 Compressed mode will eliminate as many characters as possible, including newlines, spaces, etc...

 ```java
 StyleWriter verbose = StyleWriter.verbose();